hyperledger-archives/sawtooth-core/docs/source/architecture/rest_api.rst

    * - 500
      - Internal Server Error
      - Something is broken in the REST API or the validator.
-If consistently reproducable, a bug report should be submitted.
+If consistently reproducible, a bug report should be submitted.
    * - 503
      - Service Unavailable
      - Indicates the REST API is unable to contact the validator.